 Wayne State University offers an excellent Master's degree in Physician Assistant Studies through the Eugene Applebaum College of Pharmacy and Health Sciences.
-The Pre-Med and Health Sciences advising center supports students intending to apply to this program throughout their undergraduate career.
-Additionally we encourage and support the applications to all programs where the applicant will be competitive.
+The Pre-Med and Health Science Center supports students intending to apply to this program throughout their undergraduate career.
+Additionally, we encourage and support applications to all programs where the applicant will be competitive.

-Students must earn a Bachelor's degree prior to beginning this Master's level program.
+Students must earn a bachelor's degree prior to beginning this program.
 While the admissions committee does not prefer one major over another, it is important to pick a major that allows you to achieve excellent grades while working on the program prerequisites.
 All program prerequisites for WSU's program must be completed with a B (3.0) or better.
-Keep in mind that each program may have different grade minimums and pre - requisites.
+Keep in mind that other PA programs may have different grade minimums and prerequisites.